AgentisLabs/agentis-framework/README.md

 ## Features

-- **Strong State & Memory**: Agents maintain persistent memory and can update their knowledge base
+- **Advanced Memory System**: Agents maintain short-term and long-term memory with semantic search capabilities
 - **Planning & Task Decomposition**: Break down complex tasks with planning and subtask creation
 - **Multi-Agent Swarms**: Create agent networks that can share information and collaborate
 - **Platform Connectors**: Easily connect agents to platforms like Discord and Twitter